Skip to main content

 Subassembly is an item produced in your or contractor's factory designed to be used in making a larger assembly or a final product.

-Including subassemblies in Product Recipes
+Including subassemblies in product recipes

-In a "Product recipe" tab for any product, you can select other products as ingredients.
-Include a product in the recipe of another product to create multilevel Product Recipes (multilevel bill-of-materials).
-You can also include this other product in a recipe for the next product, and so on.
+In the Product recipe / BOM tab of a product card, you can select other products as ingredients.
+Include a product in the recipe of another product to create multi level product recipes (multi level bill-of-materials).
+You can also include this product in a recipe for the next product, and so on.
 There is no limit to the hierarchy levels.

-How to make products that include subassemblies?
+Make products that include subassemblies

-When you create a Manufacturing Order (MO) or an Outsourced Purchase Order (OPO) for a product that includes a subassembly in the recipe, the subassembly is shown in the ingredients list similarly to any other materials.
-Katana will also show the Material Availability status for the subassembly.
+When you create a manufacturing order (MO) or an outsourced purchase order (OPO) for a product that includes a subassembly in the recipe, the subassembly is shown in the ingredients list similarly to any other materials.
+Katana will also show the material availability status for the subassembly.

-If the Material Availability status for a subassembly is "Not available", you need to create a new Manufacturing Order or an Outsourced Purchase Order for producing the subassembly.
+If the material availability status for a subassembly is Not available, you need to create a MO or OPO for producing the subassembly.
 You can use the quick-add button at the end of the ingredient line item to quickly create the required MO for the subassembly.

 Inventory list

-If you create a Manufacturing order or an Outsourced purchase order for a product that includes subassemblies in the recipe, the "Committed" quantity for the subassembly will increase by the required amount.
-When the MO or OPO is completed, both "Committed" and "In stock" quantities for the subassembly product will decrease.
+If you create a MO or OPO for a product that includes subassemblies in the recipe, the Committed value for the subassembly will increase by the required amount.
+If the MO or OPO is completed, both Committed and In stock quantities for the subassembly product will decrease.

 Cost calculations

-In a Product Recipe, the unit cost of the subassembly is the Average Cost of this subassembly in stock.
-If "In stock" quantity is zero and, thus, there is no Average Cost, then the manufacturing cost is used for the subassembly.
-Manufacturing cost is the sum of materials cost and production cost and is calculated based on the Product Recipe and Production Operations of the subassembly.
+In a product recipe, the unit cost of the subassembly is the average cost of this subassembly in stock.
+If In stock quantity is zero, thus there is no average cost, the manufacturing cost is used for the subassembly.
+Manufacturing cost is the sum of materials cost and production cost and is calculated based on the product recipe and production operations of the subassembly.

 Did this answer your question?